BingAtChengdu/java-implemented-Convoltional-Neural-Networks/README.md

 4. edit the startup.properties file to modify the relative path.
 5. the startup.properties file must be in the same folder as ai.jar

+the trained network will be saved to the path set by trainSavePath parameter. the you can run a network by name under trainSavePath.

 ## startup.properties:edit this file to modify parameters
 ### 通道
 channel = 1